sachin-som/colanode/scripts/src/emojis/README.md

 3. **Process & Generate**

-   - Creates or updates an `emojis.json` file containing all emojis with their respective metadata and unique IDs.
+   - Initializes or updates an `emojis.db` SQLite database in `src/emojis/`.
+   - Creates (or reuses) the following tables:
+     - **categories** (stores category info like name, display order, etc.)
+     - **emojis** (stores each emoji’s core data, such as code, name, tags, emoticons, etc.)
+     - **emoji_svgs** (stores each emoji skin’s SVG image as a BLOB)
+     - **emoji_search** (FTS table for search queries across emoji names, tags, etc.)
-   - Merges any existing metadata from a previous run so as not to overwrite or lose previously assigned IDs.
-This way, emojis already in use retain consistent IDs in the Colanode app.
+   - Merges any existing data so as not to overwrite or lose previously assigned IDs.
+This ensures emojis already in use retain consistent IDs in the Colanode app.
-   - Renames and copies each Twemoji SVG file into `src/emojis/temp/emojis/` using the uniquely generated ID as the new filename (e.g., `01je8kh1h7zw2e14tqzkmwparcem.svg`).
+   - Stores each emoji skin’s SVG data as a BLOB in a separate `emoji_svgs` table.
+   - Maintains a full-text search (`emoji_search`) table for easy querying by name or tags.

-4. **Zip the Results**
+4. **Cleanup**
-   - Combines all SVG files into a single `emojis.zip` for convenient distribution or reference in other parts of the monorepo.
-   - Cleans up the temporary files/directories once everything is packaged.
+   - Removes the temporary working directory once processing is complete.
+   - Leaves you with a fully updated `emojis.db` containing all the emoji data and SVG images.

 ## Usage